-Interactive Digital Notebooks can also be used to assess student learning, especially if you are using Google Classroom.
-You can assess, score and give feedback all online and digitally!
+A teacher can use Interactive Digital Notebooks to assess student learning, especially if you are using Google Classroom.
+You can assess, score, and give feedback all online and digitally!
 No collecting 25 or more notebooks to look at and score.
 Just look at each Interactive Digital Notebook online in Google Classroom!
 Send feedback through comments to guide students who go off track or need more challenges.

 What Are the Advantages of an Interactive Digital Notebook?